WillKoehrsen/Data-Analysis/medium/readme.md

 ![](images/stats-saving-medium.gif)

-If you don't do this, you can go to the next step and use the provided data
+If you don't do this, you can still go to the next step and use the provided data!

-## Getting Data
+## Retrieving Statistics

 * Open up a Jupyter Notebook or Python terminal in the `medium/` directory and run